LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/aws-instance.md

         performance the specifications for a worker node on a windows machine be fine.

+        **Option 4:** An AmazonMQ node might work well, there are tentative instructions in the section on [message broker setup](broker.md).

-        **Option 4:** An Amazon MQ node might work well, there are tentative instructions in the section on [message broker setup](broker.md).
+        **Option 5:** An Amazon MemoryDB for Redis node might work well, there are tentative instructions in the section on [message broker setup](broker.md).

 - Find the instance you just created with "Name" `<instance.name>`.
     - Save the "Instance ID" as: `<instance.id>`